 Des Moines Man Sentenced to 40 Years in Prison for Child Exploitation, Sex Trafficking, Kidnapping, and Marijuana Offenses

-These cases were prosecuted by the United States Attorney’s Office for the Southern District of Iowa.
+This investigation was conducted by the West Des Moines Police Department and the Drug Enforcement Administration, and the case was prosecuted by the United States Attorney's Office for the Southern District of Iowa.

 Rachel J. Scherle